hulyanohut/Election__analysis/README.md

 # Election__analysis

-Create an Election Analysis "PyPoll" with Python
+Create an Election Analysis "PyPoll" with

-#Overview of Project
+# Overview of Project

 The election commission has requested some additional data to complete the audit:

 The voter turnout for each county
 The percentage of votes from each county out of the total count The county with the highest turnout

-#Resources
+# Resources

 Data Source: election_results.csv
-Software: Python 3.9, Visual Studio Code
+Software:  3.9, Visual Studio Code
 #Analysis and Challenges

-In this project, our final Python script will need to be able to deliver the following information when the script is run:
+In this project, our final  script will need to be able to deliver the following information when the script is run:

 Total number of votes cast
 A complete list of candidates who received votes